 Resident Evil (Windows)

 This version released just a short while after the original PlayStation version and offers more or less the same experience.
 The one major difference being that it was the only international version to showcase both the full, uncensored opening and head-turner cutscenes.
 This version also included a new costume apiece for Jill and Chris and a new unlockable weapon apiece as well.
 The other big bonus is that you can skip the door loading screens.
 This version can still be played on modern PCs with a little finagling, although honestly, I’m not sure it’s worth it.
 It’s fun to see the differences and the models are crisper, but eh.
-You can find a physical copy of this one for about $35.
+Pricing for physical copies is a bit all over the place, ranging from $60-$300 at the time of editing.

 Resident Evil (Sega Saturn)